Sir Robert Nelson Kotzé: Personal life

-Details about Kotzé’s spouse or children are not widely documented.
-His family’s prominence, including his brother Sir John Gilbert Kotzé, is noted in genealogical records.
+Details about Kotzé's spouse or children are not widely documented.
+His family's prominence, including his brother Sir John Gilbert Kotzé, is noted in genealogical records.

 Death

-Sir Robert Nelson Kotzé died on 14 March 1953 in Cape Town, aged 74.
+Sir Robert Nelson Kotzé died on 14 March 1953 in Cape Town.

 Legacy

-Kotzé’s work on silicosis prevention set early standards for mine safety in South Africa, while his leadership at Wits and in parliament shaped the country’s educational and industrial policies.
+Kotzé's work on silicosis prevention set early standards for mine safety in South Africa, while his leadership at Wits and in parliament shaped the country's educational and industrial policies.
 His contributions are documented in biographical and scientific records, cementing his role as a pioneer in South African mining and science.